rails/rails/guides/source/getting_started.md

 for each comment that is in the `@article.comments` collection.
-As the `render` method iterates over the `@article.comments` collection, it assigns each comment to a local variable named the same as the partial, in this case `comment` which is then available in the partial for us to show.
+As the `render` method iterates over the `@article.comments` collection, it assigns each comment to a local variable named the same as the partial, in this case `comment`, which is then available in the partial for us to show.

 ### Rendering a Partial Form